kiav08/BookSwap/README.md

 1. Make sure you have downloaded 'Expo Go' on the phone
 2. Make sure the computer and phone are on the same wifi
 3. Download the code
+4. Find the API key in the assignment, under "bilag 9.1" and insert in FirebaseConfig.js
-4. Navigate to the code directory in your terminal
+5. Navigate to the code directory in your terminal
-5. Run the following
+6. Run the following

 ...
 npm install